Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 In Milano, speech is more angular, words lengthened and it’s very close to written standard Italian.
 Things are over-emphasized rather than under-pronounced.

 For this reason, Milan is a great place to go if you’re just beginning to speak Italian.
-But there is of course a local dialect, Lombardo, in the area, though it is much less frequently used than dialects in other parts of the country.
+But there is of course a local dialect, Lombardo, in the area, though it is much less frequently used than Italian dialects in other parts of the country.

 Few people in Milan proper speak Lombardo or even Milanese, called Meneghin in the language, besides a few funny or otherwise memorable sentences.